-|One Little Goat Theatre Company||PLAY: A (Mini) History of Theatre for Kids||This performance provides a short history of theatre and plays from around the world.
-Two actors use children’s games, drama, storytelling, music, and dance and to take students on a theatrical journey through four different periods of drama: early beginnings with prehistoric games around the fire, ancient Greek Tragedy, Japanese Noah Theatre and Modern Theatre.
-Following the presentation a question and answer period allows students to engage a conversation with artists.
-A follow-up learning resource is available for teachers to continue the learning afterwards.
-This is an entertaining presentation that honours the natural playfulness of childhood and provides students with an introduction to theatre.|
+|One Little Goat Theatre Company Inc.||PLAY: A (Mini) History of Theatre for Kids||This performance provides an introduction to theatre by providing a short history of theatre and plays from around the world, in person or virtually.
+Two actors use children’s games, drama, storytelling, music, and dance and to take students on a theatrical journey through four different periods of drama: early beginnings with prehistoric games around the fire, ancient Greek Tragedy, Japanese Noh Theatre and Modern Theatre.
+Following the performance a Q&A provides opportunity for students to have a conversation with the artists.
+A follow-up learning resource is available for teachers to continue the learning afterwards.|

 |Emil Sher||Unpacking the Holocaust: A Playwright's Journey||This multimedia presentation weaves still images and video footage from the acclaimed stage production of Hana's Suitcase, which chronicles the short life of a girl killed in Auschwitz.
 What are the challenges, the choices, the considerations when history is honoured and dramatized on stage?
 How far into the darkness of the Holocaust do you go when children are in the audience?
 How can sets, costumes, masks, slides and silence give voice to an unspeakable tragedy?
 These are some of the questions that are explored by playwright Emil Sher in a presentation that is capped by a discussion where students are tasked with making a moral choice about who to shelter in wartime.
 Students also learn about the creative process in transforming history into a stage play and the connections between art and history.|